terminal-labs/vagrant-boxes/box-contents/tl-debian-jessie-full.md

-All tl-debian-jessie-64bit base boxes have:
+All tl-debian-jessie-64bit full boxes have:
 * build-essential
 * linux-headers
 * dkms